Peugeot Sport: Return to sportscars

 Under the guidance of new director Michel Barge, Peugeot Sport returned to sportscar racing for 2007, taking on the dominant Audi with the Peugeot 908 HDi FAP.
 The car made its debut at the 2007 1000km of Monza, the opening round of the 2007 Le Mans Series season.
 The pairing of Marc Gené and Nicolas Minassian took the car to victory.
 At the 2007 24 Hours of Le Mans, Stéphane Sarrazin took pole position for the team ahead of the Audis.
 In the race, the #8 car of Sarrazin, Pedro Lamy and Sébastien Bourdais finished second behind the #1 Audi.
 After Le Mans, Sarrazin and Lamy took the Le Mans Series title for Peugeot.

 At the 2008 24 Hours of Le Mans, Peugeot and Sarrazin once again took pole position, locking out the first three places on the grid.
 In the race, the trio of cars finished in second, third and fifth.
 In the Le Mans Series, Peugeot lost out to Audi again, Minassian and Gené finishing in second place.

 At the beginning of 2009, PSA Peugeot Citroën made Citroën Sport director Olivier Quesnel the director of Peugeot Sport too.
 At the 2009 24 Hours of Le Mans, Sarrazin set his third consecutive pole position for the team.
 In the race, the team delivered its first Le Mans victory since 1993, with the trio of David Brabham, Gené and Alexander Wurz winning ahead of the car driven by Franck Montagny, Bourdais and Sarrazin.
 The team's third car finished the race in sixth position.
 The team only contested one round of the Le Mans Series season, at Spa as preparation for Le Mans itself.

 Peugeot scored a 1–2 finish at the 2010 12 Hours of Sebring.
-However, reliability problems for the 908 at the 2010 24 Hours of Le Mans meant that Audi finished 1–2–3 at the race.
+However, reliability problems for all four of the 908s (including Oreca's entry) at the 2010 24 Hours of Le Mans meant that Audi finished 1–2–3 at the race.